marziosala/marziosala.github.io/_posts/2021-08-01-normal-distribution.md

 In its simplest version, it is composed by two neural networks stacked on the top of each other: an *encoder* which compresses the data to a smaller dimensional encoding, and a *decoder*, which tries to reconstruct the original data from this encoding.

 Most of the tutorials on autoencoders take images.
 Indeed, images are a very important application of generative machine learning models; however, here we will work with the reconstruction of a well-known mathematical function: the probability density function of the [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution),

 $$
 Φ(x; μ, σ) = \frac{1}{\sqrt{2 \pi} \sigma} \exp \left(-\frac{1}{2}\left( \frac{x - \mu}{\sigma} \right)^2 \right).
 $$

+This function has two parameters, $\mu$ and $\sigma$, apart from the input variable $x$.
+What we do is to create a grid of points $[x_1, x_2, \ldots, x_n]$ on which we will sample $Φ(x; μ, σ)$ for given values of $\mu$ and $\sigma$; this vector of $n$ points is the quantity that the autoencoder will operator upon.
+Since there are only two parameters we should be able to capture it with an autoencoder with two latent variables, meaning that the encoder will project the $n$ points into 2 latent variables, while the decoder will do the opposite, moving from the two laten variables to $n$ points, idelly very close to the input ones.

 Our procedure is the following:
 - the parameters $\mu$ and $\sigma$ are sampled, the first in $\mathcal{U}(-3, 3)$ and the second in $\mathcal{U}(0.5, 3)$;
 - for given values of $\mu$ and $\sigma$, we compute the values $y(x)$ on a (fixed) grid of points;
-- we train an autoencoder with only two latent variables and check the quality of the fit.
+- we train an autoencoder and check the quality of the fit.

 The following packages were used: